Heart Food: Versions

-"The Kiss" has been covered by Matt Alber on his 2011 album Constant Crows, by Neil Cavanagh on his 2008 album Short Flight to a Distant Star, and by Bonnie 'Prince' Billy on his 2004 CD single No More Workhorse Blues.
+"The Kiss" has been covered by Matt Alber on his 2011 album Constant Crows, by Fleet Foxes on their 2024 live album Live on Boston Harbor, by Neil Cavanagh on his 2008 album Short Flight to a Distant Star, and by Bonnie 'Prince' Billy on his 2004 CD single "No More Workhorse Blues".

-Shawn Colvin covered "There's a Rugged Road" on her 1994 album "Cover Girl", and it was sung by a character in the 2010 film Greenberg, directed by Noah Baumbach.
+Shawn Colvin covered "There's a Rugged Road" on her 1994 album Cover Girl, and it was sung by a character in the 2010 film Greenberg, directed by Noah Baumbach.

 Jane Siberry contributed vocals to a cover of "The Kiss" for Ghostland's album Interview with the Angel.
 This version was also released on Siberry's 2001 compilation, City.